 And yes, we saw plenty of bats hanging around.
 During hibernation, the ceilings are covered with thousands of bats.
 Climbing yet another set of stairs, we emerged from behind the higher levels of the castle, tired but with a new appreciation of Slovenia’s unique cave fortress.

 Terry’s Travel Tips

 Getting there or staying there: Postojna Cave Park is an easy day trip from Ljubljana.
 We drove there in a rented car in 45 minutes, although we ran into a road construction traffic jam that made the drive much longer on the way back.
 Save money by reserving your car at Auto Europe before you leave the US.
 There’s a wide choice of hotels in Ljubljana, and the city has embraced AirBnb.
-To get started by setting up an account on Airbnb with a discount, click here.

 The Hotel Jama in the park offers guests a discount on park activities.
 Gostilna Požar in Predjama offers rooms near the castle.
 Camping Pivka Jama is a popular choice for those wanting more time in “the nature.”